Electron g-factor of valley states in realistic silicon quantum dots: interface and boundary conditions

-Here $\hat{B}$ is a boundary operator, $R$ is a parameter of dimension of length, characterizing an abrupt interface\cite{VolkovPinsker1979,Vasko1979}, and it is assumed that $R \ll l_z, l_D$, where $l_z, l_D$ are the QD confinement lengths (see below).
-For $R=0$ Eq.(\ref{BC}) reduces to the standard BC, $\Phi(z)\mid_{z=z_0} = 0$.
-For $R\neq 0$ the BC leads to spin and valley mixing at the interface via the mixing matrix $\hat{V}_{\rm if}(\bm{k})$ described in the next Section \ref{sec: interface-mixing-C2v}.
+Here $k_j \equiv -i \partial_j$ are quasi-momentum operators ($j=x,y,z$), ${\cal B}$ is a boundary operator, $R$ is a parameter of dimension of length, characterizing an abrupt interface\cite{VolkovPinsker1979,Vasko1979}, and it is assumed that $R \ll l_z, l_D$, where $l_z, l_D$ are the QD confinement lengths along $z$-direction and in lateral directions.
+For $R=0$, Eq.(\ref{BC}) reduces to the standard BC, $\Phi(z)\mid_{z=z_0^{+}} = 0$ (which is unphysical, see Appendix \ref{App C: R-parameter}).
+For $R\neq 0$ the BC leads to spin and valley mixing at the interface via the $4\times 4$ mixing matrix $V_{\rm if}(\bm{k})$ described in the next Sec. \ref{sec: interface-mixing-C2v}.

 The form of the BC, Eq.(\ref{BC}), can be understood through the general transfer matrix formalism\cite{AndoMori82}, where hermiticity of the Hamiltonian across the interface is preserved using a transfer matrix $\hat{T}$ (has to be hermitean either) that relates the envelope function and its derivative normal to the interface on both sides of the interface (see also Ref.\cite{Tokatly2002,Rodina1Alekseev2006} for a recent account).
 E.g., for the left interface for a single band and in the case of infinitely high barrier (spin-valley mixing is dropped for a while):